eddiejaoude/book-open-source-tips/README.md

 ### Live Server in Codespace

 If you are opening up in GitHub Codespace or VSCode with a DevContainer, then Live Server extension is installed and the port mapping to 5500 setup.
-Just start liveshare through the command pallet or with 'alt + l then alt + o' then goto remote explorer and open the Live Server in a new browser tab.
+Just start liveshare through the command pallet or with 'alt + l then alt + o' then go to remote explorer and open the Live Server in a new browser tab.